Carcharomodus: Size

-Taxonomy and Evolution
+Taxonomy and evolution

-Taxonomic History
+Taxonomic history

 The C. escheri holotype tooth was first placed by Agassiz (1843) in the taxon Carcharodon escheri.
-However, on an earlier page and figure in the same publication he named a pathological tooth of the same species Carcharodon subserratus.In 1927, Leriche revised the taxon as a variation Oxyrhina hastalis var. escheri.
+However, on an earlier page and figure in the same publication he named a pathological tooth of the same species Carcharodon subserratus.

+In 1927, Leriche revised the taxon as a variation Oxyrhina hastalis var. escheri.

 In 1961, Kruckow deemed the shark as a subspecies rather than a variation of the then Isurus hastalis and renamed it as Isurus hastalis escheri.

 By 1969, van den Bosch re-elevated its status from subspecies to species under the name Isurus escheri.

 A study in 2006 by Cappetta concluded that C. escheri is closely related to the modern great white and moved the taxon back to the genus Carcharodon.

-In 2014, the discovery of MNU 071-20, the first known disarticulated and partially complete skeleton of C. escheri, led to the conclusion that it is a distinct genus from Carcharodon/Cosmopolitodus and erected the genus Carcharomodus.
+In 2014, the discovery of MNU 071–20, the first known disarticulated and partially complete skeleton of C. escheri, led to the conclusion that it is a distinct genus from Carcharodon/Cosmopolitodus and erected the genus Carcharomodus.

 In 2018, Kent called the species Carcharodon subserratus in a review of sharks from the Calvert Cliffs, deeming Carcharodon escheri a junior synonym and arguing the species shares more similarities with C. hastalis than with Isurus and the creation of a monotypic genus to encompass it was unwarranted.

+Evolution

-EvolutionC. escheri teeth has some intermediate traits between Isurus and Carcharodon.
+Carcharomodus escheri teeth has some intermediate traits between Isurus and Carcharodon.
 Due to this, it has been speculated in the past to be the transitional species between the great white (Carcharodon carcharias) and the ancient makos (Cosmopolitodus hastalis).
 However, a study by Ehret et al. (2012) pointed out that C. escheri is restricted only to the northern Atlantic and Europe, while both Cosmopolitodus hastalis and Carcharodon carcharias were cosmopolitan, and that it went extinct much earlier before the appearance of Carcharodon carcharias suggesting that the intermediate features were simply a result of convergent evolution.
-The discovery of Carcharodon hubbelli, which showed stronger transitional features between the two sharks but also filled the missing time periods further supported this claim.Carcharomodus escheri is now believed to be one of the two direct descendants of the narrow-form Cosmopolitodus hastalis, the other being the hooked-toothed mako.
+The discovery of Carcharodon hubbelli, which showed stronger transitional features between the two sharks but also filled the missing time periods further supported this claim.

+Carcharomodus escheri is now believed to be one of the two direct descendants of the narrow-form Cosmopolitodus hastalis, the other being the hooked-toothed mako.